On a sunny weekend afternoon, there is no better place to see how malagueños enjoy themselves than the charming fishing village of Pedregalejo.

 Where to eat: There are no shortage of options for food, and if you are a seafood lover, Pedregalejo boasts some of the best Chiringuitos around, with chefs often frying fresh fish on the beach before your very eyes.

-If fish isn’t your thing, Mafalda is an unfussy economical option, serving tasty burgers and sandwiches at low prices.
+The most famous option is El Balneario but if fish isn’t your thing, Mafalda is an unfussy economical option, serving tasty burgers and sandwiches at low prices.

-After lunch be sure to sample an ice cream at Heladería Cremade (a dulce de leche and white chocolate combination is particularly recommended) before finishing off with a cocktail at La Machina, a relaxed, surfer-style bar which is a great spot for taking in the sun and people-watching.
+After lunch be sure to sample an ice cream at Heladería Cremades (a dulce de leche and white chocolate combination is particularly recommended) before finishing off with a cocktail at La Machina, a relaxed, surfer-style bar which is a great spot for taking in the sun and people-watching.